Skip to Content

 How many copies of my thesis do I have to submit?

-For examination you need to submit two bound copies, these should be either spiral bound or hot melt bound (not hard bound) and an unsecured PDF digital copy in a single file emailed to firstname.lastname@example.org.
+For examination you need to submit two bound copies, these should be either spiral bound or hot melt bound (not hard bound) and an unsecured PDF digital copy in a single file uploaded to the student portal along with the Application to be Examined (DRC4) and Statement of Contribution where applicable.
 If you are unable to save your thesis to a single PDF file, or there are any supplementary materials that are unable to be saved in a single PDF file, you should submit four soft bound copies.
-If you are unsure, please contact us at email@example.com for clarification.
+If you are unsure, please contact us at firstname.lastname@example.org for clarification.
 Examiners will be provided with the PDF copy of your thesis and sent a hardcopy only if requested.
 Should further hard copies of your thesis be required by the Graduate Research School will either contact you to provide them, or print the PDF copy as submitted.

 When can I call myself "Dr"?